chen7david/hotfile/README.md

 ### Documentation

 #### Diagram A
 Below is a tree diagram of the folders and files that we will be using in this documentation.
-This diagram will hereinafter be referred to as the "Diagram A"
+This diagram will hereinafter be referred to as "Diagram A"

 ```cmd
 /Users/YOUR_USER_NAME/Desktop/YOUR_PROJECT_NAME/home